-- 12. On November 1, 2002, PATH asked the Board to abstain from making any decisions in any appeals regarding the benefits eliminations pending a decision by the Superior Court on the request for a preliminary injunction made on behalf of all beneficiaries by Vermont Legal Aid.
+12. On November 1, 2002, PATH asked the Board to abstain from making any decisions in any appeals regarding the benefits eliminations pending a decision by the Superior Court on the request for a preliminary injunction made by the petitioner and others in the lawsuit.
 PATH made this request to avoid inconsistent outcomes and to avoid litigating the matter in two different forums simultaneously.
 The hearing officers assented to this request based on PATH's promise that benefits would continue for those who appealed prior to November 1 and because they felt that the interests of all of the pro se persons who had appealed could be better protected by the attorneys handling the cases in court.
-The petitioners were advised of this ruling in writing on November 14, 2002 and advised to contact legal aid. - 13.
-On November 20, 2002, PATH clarified in a letter to the Board that benefits would continue only for individuals who were already in a course of treatment at the time of the appeal.
-The petitioner was a person included in this category of continuing benefits.
+In addition, in this case, another reason to abstain was that the petitioner was also involved in the Court case and could receive immediate relief from the Court without a class certification hearing.
+The petitioner was advised of this ruling in writing on November 14, 2002.
+That notice specifically advised her again that her benefits would continue until the outcome of her hearing before the Board.

-- 14. On November 22, 2002, the Superior Court of Washington County issued its decision.
+- 13. On November 20, 2002, PATH clarified in a letter to the Board that benefits would continue only for individuals who were already in a course of treatment at the time of the appeal so long as they appealed prior to November 1.
+That definition included the petitioner. - 14.
+On November 22, 2002, the Superior Court of Washington County issued its decision.
 The Court concluded that the plaintiffs were not likely to succeed on the merits of any of the above claims with the exception of the last regarding the requirements of the Administrative Procedures Act.
 The Court concluded that the Agency of Human Services was required to not only give notice but to receive comment before implementing any regulation and that its decision not to allow comment was a violation of the APA.
 The Court issued a preliminary injunction but stayed the injunction until December 31, 2002 in order to allow the Agency of Human Services to cure its error in the rulemaking process. - 15.
-On December 2, 2002, the Court granted the plaintiffs' motion to take an interlocutory appeal to the Supreme Court on the legality of staying the preliminary injunction and on the question of whether there had been an unconstitutional delegation of power from the legislature to the executive branch. - 16.
-PATH held a public hearing on December 9, 2002 and allowed comments for one week thereafter.
-On December 27,
+On December 2, 2002, the Court granted the plaintiffs' motion to take an interlocutory appeal to the Supreme Court on the legality of staying the preliminary injunction and on the question of whether there had been an unconstitutional delegation of power from the legislature to the executive branch.